samjones00/docs/docs/_documentation/Create-your-first-webservice.md

-Which is ServiceStack's versatile companion giving you quick access to a lot of its high-level features including [Add ServiceStack Reference](/add-servicestack-reference) generating [gRPC Clients and proto messages](/grpc) or to [quickly apply gists](/mix-tool) to your project taking advantage of ServiceStack's effortless [no-touch Modular features](/modular-startup), it even includes a [lisp REPL](https://sharpscript.net/lisp/) should you need to quickly [explore your remote .NET Core App](https://sharpscript.net/lisp/#techstacks-tcp-lisp-repl-demo).
+Which is ServiceStack's versatile companion giving you quick access to a lot of its high-level features including [Add ServiceStack Reference](/add-servicestack-reference) generating [gRPC Clients and proto messages](/grpc) or to [quickly apply gists](/mix-tool) to your project taking advantage of ServiceStack's effortless [no-touch Modular features](/modular-startup), it even includes a [lisp REPL](https://sharpscript.net/lisp/) should you need to quickly explore your [remote .NET Core App in real-time](https://sharpscript.net/lisp/#techstacks-tcp-lisp-repl-demo).

 ## Step 2: Selecting a template